nataliehogg/COWLS_COSMOS_Web_Lens_Survey/README.md

 The PRIMER survey (https://primer-jwst.github.io) provides additional deep JWST and HST wavebands for a subset of lenses.
 The file `primer.csv` lists these candidates, and the `primer` folder in each candidate's directory contains the corresponding data.

+If you use PRIMER data, please cite the following paper:

+Dunlop et al. 2021 and put  Dunlop J. S., et al., 2021, PRIMER: Public Release IMaging for Extragalactic Research, JWST Proposal.
+Cycle 1, ID. #1837

+An official PRIMER data release paper is anticipated in 2025, so please check if that is live and also cite that if it is.

 ---

 ## Using COWLS Data